asheroto/UninstallTeams/.github/README.md

 This will execute the script and uninstall Microsoft Teams from your machine.

-### Chat Widget Options
+### Parameters

-UninstallTeams provides additional options to manage the Chat widget (Win+C) for Microsoft Teams.
+UninstallTeams provides additional options to manage the Chat widget (Win+C) for Microsoft Teams, as well as the ability to prevent Teams from being installed when installing Microsoft Office.

 You can use the following parameters:
 | Parameter | Required | Description |